Options Precedence

 Organization, project, and table query options⚓︎

-See also Projects and Tables for more details on the relationships between org, project, and table.
+Query options can be set at any level of the Config API hierarchy.
+See Projects and Tables for more details on the relationships between org, project, and table.

-HTTP query parameters⚓︎
+HTTP query headers and parameters⚓︎

 SQL SETTINGS clause⚓︎